himurali/questdb.io/docs/she-cycles/vision.md

 ---
-title:  Bharath Open Bike
+title:  She Cycles
-sidebar_label: Active Mobility Innovation for Bharath
+sidebar_label: Vision
 description:
   A short guide for getting started For Cities..
 ---